How to use your home's equity for a loan or line of credit in California

 Comparing home equity loan rates vs. HELOC rates in California

-The length and amount of your loan can also affect your interest rates: if you are repaying your home equity loan within five years, initial interest rates in California are typically lower.
+The length and amount of your loan can also affect your interest rates: if you are repaying your home equity loan within five years, initial interest rates in California and elsewhere may be lower when compared to a longer term option.
 As you spread the loan out for a longer repayment term, you will generally see this interest rate range increase.
-Average home equity loan interest rates in California can often be found online.
+Available home equity loan interest rates in California may be found by searching for lenders online.

-Keep in mind that HELOC interest rates, unlike home equity loan interest rates, are sometimes variable and depend on the national bank rate.
+Keep in mind that HELOC interest rates, unlike home equity loan interest rates, are often variable and depend on the national bank rate.

 Get the best home equity loan rates in California